grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 # Appendix D: How should I study?

-Do all the practice exercises from this week and last week.

-Then, take the following practice quzzes.
+Take the following practice quzzes.
 Time yourself!

+Then do all the practice exercises from this week and module 2.

 You will have a base-time of 15 minutes (unless accomodations were made in advance).
 If you aren't doing the practice sessions under the same time you will have in class, you aren't actually practicing for the quiz.